COVID-19 IN MEXICO JUNE 2021

 DMS Mexico thanks Fernando Lorenzo, author of this painting that is dedicated to Mexican artisans.

-DMS Mexico will have daily updates in our webpage and our social media regarding the evolution of Coronavirus (COVID-19) in Mexico until the time when this situation gets resolved.
+DMS Mexico have been periodically updating our webpage and our social media regarding the evolution of Coronavirus (COVID-19) in Mexico until the time when this situation gets resolved.
 Furthermore, we’ll inform about the action protocol we have decided to implement for the prevention of contagion and reaction in the event of detection of symptoms consistent with respiratory illness during handling of our groups.

 Should you want a copy of the document we have designed in editable format, please send an email to us requesting it at firstname.lastname@example.org

-We hope that this crisis gets resolved promptly and activities return to normal shortly.
+We hope that this crisis finally gets resolved promptly and activities return to normal shortly.

 COVID-19 SITUATION IN MEXICO

 MEXICO IN GREEN - MEETINGS AND CONVENTIONS ARE BACK IN MEXICO CITY

 It also increases capacity in hotels and extends hours in restaurants.

 With the epidemiological light In green in Mexico City, this allows the reactivation of events in closed rooms and increases the capacity in hotels to 60%, this from June 7; while Congresses and Conventions will be allowed after June 14, with a schedule of 7:00 to 20:00 hours; the maximum operating capacity will be 100 attendees, or 9 square meters per person.

 The event organizers must remain attentive to comply with health protocols, including maintaining good ventilation in place (windows and open doors), in case of having a ventilation system can only operate with recirculation of a minimum of 40% to the outside; it will also be mandatory to use the QR system and enable the circulation senses for entry and exit.